VAPC/RockParade-API/README.md

 How to run tests
 ================
 1. Go to project directory and run `composer install`.
-2. Run tests `vendor/bin/phpunit tests`
+2. Run tests `vendor/bin/phpunit tests`.

 API documentation
 =================